-Signal Processing (scipy.signal)
+Signal Processing (scipy.signal)¶

 The signal processing toolbox currently contains some filtering functions, a limited set of filter design tools, and a few B-spline interpolation algorithms for one- and two-dimensional data.
 While the B-spline algorithms could technically be placed under the interpolation category, they are included here because they only work with equally-spaced data and make heavy use of filter-theory and transfer-function formalism to provide a fast B-spline transform.
 To understand this section you will need to understand that a signal in SciPy is an array of real or complex numbers.

-In two dimensions with knot-spacing \Delta x and \Delta y , the function representation is
+In two dimensions with knot-spacing and

 The advantage of representing a set of samples via B-spline basis functions is that continuous-domain operators (derivatives, re- sampling, integral, etc.) which assume that the data samples are drawn from an underlying continuous function can be computed with relative ease from the spline coefficients.
 For example, the second-derivative of a spline is